Michael Milne (ice hockey)

-Michael Milne (born September 21, 2002) is a Canadian professional ice hockey left wing for the Iowa Wild of the American Hockey League (AHL) while under contract to the Minnesota Wild of the National Hockey League (NHL).
-The Wild selected Milne in the third round, 89th overall, of the 2022 NHL entry draft.
+Michael Milne (born September 21, 2002) is a Canadian professional ice hockey left winger for the Manitoba Moose of the American Hockey League (AHL).
+The Minnesota Wild selected Milne in the third round, 89th overall, of the 2022 NHL entry draft.

 Early life

 Milne was born September 21, 2002, in Abbotsford, British Columbia, to Deryn and Jerry Milne.
 He grew up playing minor ice hockey in Abbotsford before moving on to Yale Hockey Academy and the Fraser Valley Thunderbirds.
 He played two seasons in the Canadian Sport School Hockey League with Yale.
 During the 2017–18 season, Milne led the Yale U16 Prep team with 50 points in 27 games.

 Playing career

 Junior

 The Kootenay Ice of the Western Hockey League (WHL) selected Milne in the eighth round, 155th overall, of the 2017 WHL bantam draft.
 He joined the team for the 2018–19 season, recording 7 points in 40 rookie games.
 The next two years with the Winnipeg Ice, Milne had 45 points in 47 games.
 Although he was eligible for the 2021 NHL entry draft, a shoulder injury and the effects of the COVID-19 pandemic limited Milne to 14 games with the Ice, during which he had six goals and 12 points.
 During the 2021–22 season, Milne had a strong year in Winnipeg, with 38 goals and 81 points.